Schayik/image-loader/README.md

 ## Explanation on Choices

 It is often difficult to choose between simplicity or ability to scale.
 I know this application is not gonna be extended, but I have still used some scalable option to show I am able to do predict and use it.
+This includes things like a router and redux.

 ## Development